 Bhutan – A picturesque country with its flora and fauna is flocked by tourists almost throughout the year.
 One can spend almost a week in the foothills of the Himalayas in tranquility and peace.

-The places which are a must visit in this mesmerising country are Thimpu (the capital city of Bhutan), Punakha, Gangtey Valley and Paro.
+The places which are a must visit in this mesmerizing country are Thimpu (the capital city of Bhutan), Punakha, Gangtey Valley, and Paro.
 I will traverse through each of them and share my experiences on how nature has embedded them with its green carpet.

-3. Gangtey Valley, its one of the rarest experiences a traveller can have thronged by the black necked cranes during the winters.
+3. Gangtey Valley, it is one of the rarest experiences a traveler can have thronged by the black-necked cranes during the winters.
 The valley stretches for miles like a widespread green carpet in between the mountains.
 One has to reach the valley after passing through dense forests and the beautiful rhododendron trees.
 Its indeed a treat to the eyes to watch around one the plains opening up with its greenery along with small artistic villages.
-One of the main attractions of the valley is the black necked cranes, the migratory birds arriving in Bhutan in September and October.
-The Royal society for Protection of Nature in Bhutan is involved in protecting the birds from being extinct or being attacked by unknown predators or any major natural calamities.
+One of the main attractions of the valley is the black-necked cranes, the migratory birds arriving in Bhutan in September and October.
+The Royal Society for Protection of Nature in Bhutan is involved in protecting the birds from being extinct or being attacked by unknown predators or any major natural calamities.
 The valley is flanked by beautiful meandering rivers, wide varieties of mountain plants and trees especially the Pine trees and the rhododendrons.
 The strawberry plants with little red juicy fruits pop up in between the green grasses.
 Bright flowers adorn up the valley with their colourful hues.
 The valley is also a great destination for hikers.
 One can see small groups of hikers, walking for long distances across the valley.

 The immense beauty of the mountains, valleys and rivers and the rich cultural heritage of Bhutan is astonishing to watch.
-Its a place of a traveller’s envy and like a magnet attracts and pulls one into its mesmerising epicentre of beauty.
+Its a place of a traveller’s envy and like a magnet attracts and pulls one into its mesmerizing epicenter of beauty.